Jacob Buus: FC Fredericia

 Buus signed a 2-year contract with FC Fredericia in the Danish 1st Division on 10 July 2018, after a successful trial, playing two friendly games for the club.

 AC Horsens

 On 26 June 2020 Danish Superliga club, AC Horsens, confirmed that Buus would join the club on 1 August 2020, signing a deal until the summer 2023.

 Waasland-Beveren

 After a year in Horsens, Buus was sold to Belgian club Waasland-Beveren on 16 June 2021, signing a deal until the summer 2023.

 Return to AC Horsens

 On 23 January 2023, Buus returned AC Horsens, signing a deal until June 2026.
+One year after his arrival, in January 2024, Horsens terminated the agreement with Buus.

+Sønderjyske

+On 22 February 2024, Buus joined Sønderjyske on a short-term deal until the end of the season.
+On 31 May 2024 the club confirmed that Buus would leave the club when his contract expires at the end of the season.

+Esbjerg fB

+After six months without club, it was confirmed on January 3, 2025 that Buus had signed with Danish 1st Division side Esbjerg fB on a deal until June 2027.